John van den Brom: Lech Poznań

 On 19 June 2022, he was announced as the manager of defending Polish Ekstraklasa champions Lech Poznań, replacing Maciej Skorża who left the team for personal reasons.
 He had a tumultuous start to his tenure, as Lech remained winless in the first four league games and crashed out of the UEFA Champions League first qualifying round after losing to Azerbaijani side Qarabağ 2–5 on aggregate.
-However, Lech rebounded, and Van den Brom led the team to a successful UEFA Europa Conference League campaign, reaching second place in the group stage which included Villarreal, Austria Wien and Hapoel Be'er Sheva, eliminating Bodø/Glimt and Djurgårdens IF in the knockout stages, before losing in the quarter-finals to Fiorentina, 4–6 on aggregate.
+However, Lech rebounded, and Van den Brom led the team to a successful UEFA Europa Conference League campaign, reaching second place in the group stage which included Villarreal, Austria Wien and Hapoel Be'er Sheva, eliminating Bodø/Glimt and Djurgårdens in the knockout stages, before losing in the quarter-finals to Fiorentina, 4–6 on aggregate.

 Lech's 2023–2024 campaign got off to a rocky start, crashing out of Conference League third qualifying round against Slovak side Spartak Trnava (3–4 on aggregate).
 On 16 December 2023, Lech drew 2–2 at Radomiak Radom, losing the win in the 96th minute.
-With that result, Lech scored 10 points in the last eight games of the year, and headed off for the winter break sitting 3rd in the league table, with an eight-point deficit to leaders Śląsk Wrocław.
+With that result, Lech scored ten points in the last eight games of the year, and headed off for the winter break sitting in third place in the league table, with an eight-point deficit to leaders Śląsk Wrocław.
 The following day, Van den Brom was dismissed.

 Recent years

 On 1 May 2024, shortly after Vitesse's relegation to Eerste Divisie was confirmed, the club announced Van den Brom would return to managing them from the 2024–25 season onwards.
 Almost 11 years since his exit, he signed a one-year deal.

 During the 2024–25 season, Vitesse went through a turbulent period marked by severe financial troubles and a threatened license.
 Despite starting with a heavy 39-point deduction, van den Brom's young and largely homegrown squad managed to collect 41 points on the field, which would have placed them around 15th without the deduction.
 At the end of the season, the club decided not to extend his contract, aiming for a fresh start with a new coach.

-On 15 September 2025, FC Twente officially announced the appointment of van der Brom as their new head coach, on a contract for the remainder of the 2025–26 Eredivisie season.
+On 15 September 2025, Twente officially announced the appointment of van den Brom as their new head coach, on a contract for the remainder of the 2025–26 Eredivisie season.
+On 27 March 2026, FC Twente extended van den Brom's contract until 2027.